London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 The Power of "CapEx Avoidance"

-The primary leverage for sellers in Fox Hollow is the housing stock's modern age.
+The primary leverage for sellers in Fox Hollow is the modern age of the housing stock.
 Built predominantly from the 2000s onward, these homes offer the footprints today’s buyers actively seek—second-floor laundry, primary en-suites, and open-concept living—without the hidden risks of knob-and-tube wiring or aging foundations.

 In real estate economics, this is known as CapEx (Capital Expenditure) avoidance.
 Buyers are consistently willing to pay a premium to secure a home that doesn't require immediate, costly renovations.